-Learning can seem like a chore sometimes.
-Keeping motivated in a plethora of subjects requires persistence and motivation to continue acquiring and applying knowledge.
-Continuous learning certainly is not easy and can seem daunting.
-We are all wired differently and yet we are pushed into sitting exams at school that may not interest us or that we naturally struggle with.
+Learning can seem like a chore.
+Keeping motivated in certain subjects requires persistence to continue acquiring and applying the knowledge gained.
+Continuous learning is certainly not easy and can seem daunting.
+We are all wired differently and yet are pushed into sitting exams at school that don't interest us or that we naturally struggle with.

 So here we go, a definitive list of the most important benefits of getting tuition to run alongside current academic studies: